-Will Graham was supposed to be holding a three-day Celebration this weekend in Georgia, but when COVID-19 put those plans on hold, the grandson of Billy Graham decided to share a brief message of hope virtually.
+Will Graham was supposed to be holding a three-day Celebration last weekend in Georgia, but when COVID-19 put those plans on hold, the grandson of Billy Graham decided to share a brief message of hope virtually.

 The message came at a time when so many are fearful as they practice social distancing, an encouraged approach to mitigating the spread of the new coronavirus.
 Many people expressed gratitude.

 “This is such a blessing to end a troubled week,” April Schools Cochrane posted during the Facebook stream.

 “Thank you,” Diane Obed wrote on Facebook.
 “I need this now.”

 It’s a scary time, Will Graham shared from the stage after two members of The Afters led worship.

 “I know that many of us are scared about what’s going on right now,” Graham said.
 “I am, too.